2017’s Best Airlines

 - a.
 Leg Room (Max Score: 4 points)

-- If all an airline’s flights provide at least 30 inches of leg room = Full points
+- If all an airline’s flights provide at least 30 inches of leg room in economy class/coach seats = Full points

-- If all of an airline’s flights do not provide at least 30 inches of leg room = No points
+- If all of an airline’s flights do not provide at least 30 inches of leg room in economy class/coach seats = No points

 - b.
 Entertainment Options (Max Score: 2 points)

-- If the airline provides some form of entertainment option (e.g. movies, live TV or radio) on most of its flights= Full points
+- If the airline provides some form of entertainment option (e.g. movies or live TV ) on most of its flights = Full points

 - If the airline does not provide entertainment options on any or most of the airlines in its fleet = No points